devmor-j/fm-intro-section-with-dropdown-navigation/README.md

 - [Vite.js](https://vitejs.dev/) - Next Generation Frontend Tooling
 - [Minified html](https://github.com/vbenjs/vite-plugin-html) and [compressed png](https://github.com/vbenjs/vite-plugin-imagemin) pipeline

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-Using Bootstrap is hard!
-I would probably swtich back to my Tailwind setup for css styling.
+Using Bootstrap might be hard specially when you want more flexibility and customization!
+I would probably switch back to my Tailwind setup for css styling.

 Even changing color is a pain :| not to mention responsive classes and hover states :)

-One hack that I have to do was changing default arror icons on dropdown menu. assume you have something like this:
+One hack that I have to do was changing default arrow icons on dropdown menu. assume you have something like this:

 ```html
 <li class="nav-item dropdown">